-In this video, What to Pack for a Wildlife Safari in Kenya, Outdoor Photography Guide’s professional photographer David Johnston takes you through what photographic gear you will need on a camera safari in Kenya.
+In this video, Outdoor Photography Guide’s professional photographer David Johnston takes you through what photographic gear you will need on a camera safari in Kenya.
 Recently, a group of Outdoor Photography Guide subscribers had accompanied David on an exciting camera safari to photograph the wild animals in the Old Pasheeta Conservation wilderness.

 Take a camera safari in Africa with Outdoor Photography Guide’s professional photographer David Johnston for valuable tips on what cameras and lenses you should pack to get complete coverage in your wildlife and landscape photography.